MScholtes/PS2EXE/README.md

 ## Remarks

 ### List of cmdlets not implemented:
-The basic input/output command had to be rewritten in C# for PS2EXE.
+The basic input/output commands had to be rewritten in C# for PS2EXE.
 Not implemented are *Write-Progress* in console mode (too much work) and *Start-Transcript*/*Stop-Transcript* (no proper reference implementation by Microsoft).

 ### GUI mode output formatting:
 Per default in powershell outputs of commandlets are formatted line per line (as an array of strings).
 When your command generates 10 lines of output and you use GUI output, 10 message boxes will appear each awaiting for an OK.
 To prevent this pipe your commandto the comandlet Out-String.
 This will convert the output to one string array with 10 lines, all output will be shown in one message box (for example: dir C:\ | Out-String).